stevotron/php-class-Err/README.md

 ```

-If errors are recorded and need to be logged, they are JSON encoded and stored on an individual line in the relevant log file.
+If errors are recorded and need to be logged, they are encoded as a JSON string and stored on an individual line in the relevant log file.

 ##Error types